ZwodahS/timetrack/README.md

 This requires you to download all the required hashlink files to compile.
 In that case output will be in `bin/timetrack`

-## Known Issues

-- If an entries span across the day boundary, it is currently not handled.
-This is why dayStart is set to 6am by default.

 # Configuration

 A config file `.ttconfig` can be created at the home directory.